Meta-learning via Language Model In-context Tuning: Experimental Setup

 We use task instructions from two datasets: LAMA and LPAQA \cite{10.1162/tacl_a_00324}.
 LAMA contains one task instruction for each task, and the auxiliary LPAQA dataset contains on average 10 additional instructions for each LAMA task.

-We use the same evaluation protocol as in \citet{petroni-etal-2019-language}: 1) the object entity is predicted from a pre-defined vocabulary set of 21k words; 2) we compute mean precision at one (P@1) for each task, and report the average across tasks.
-We report the train-dev-test split in Appendix~\ref{sec:appendix-dataset-split}.
+We use the same evaluation protocol as in \citet{petroni-etal-2019-language}: 1) the object entity is predicted from a pre-defined vocabulary set of 21k words (each LAMA task is 21k-way classification); 2) we compute mean precision at one (P@1) for each task, and report the average across tasks.
+Because LAMA does not have an official train-validation-test split, we use 8-fold cross-validation in our experiments.
+We randomly partition the 29 tasks into 8 groups of similar sizes.
+For each cross-validation split, we use six groups for training, one group for validation, and one group for testing.
+The test sets of the eight folds are disjoint and their union is the set of all tasks.

 \paragraph{BinaryClfs} This dataset contains a wide range of \textbf{binary} \textbf{cl}assi\textbf{f}ication task\textbf{s}, and each task can be described by 1-4 ``yes/no" questions, which we concatenate to the input context as instructions.
 There are in total 204 different tasks, and 73 of them are used for testing, which include sentiment classification, topic classification, definition detection, stance classification, etc. We use the same evaluation protocol as in \citet{zhong2021adapting}: 1) we group the tasks by similarity and do not allow training tasks to be similar to testing tasks; 2) we treat ``Yes'' answer as the positive class and calculate the AUC-ROC score for each instruction of each task.